Past, Present, and Future of Bug Tracking in the Generative AI Era: Historical Evolution and Traditional System of Bug Tracking

 \subsubsection{Challenges of Traceability of Bugs to Other Artifacts}

-Traceability of the bug is the ability to trace it in the whole bug lifecycle using artifact links.
-Examples for these artifacts can be bug fixing commits \cite{rath2018traceability} and Pull Request (PR) of the bug fix \cite{yacsa2025evaluating}.
+Traceability of a bug refers to the ability to track it throughout its entire lifecycle using artifact links.
+Examples for these artifacts can be bug-fixing commits \cite{rath2018traceability} and pull requests (PRs) of the bug fix \cite{yacsa2025evaluating}.
 Due to a lack of set rules and oversight, developers often fail to link their PRs to the specific issues they are meant to solve \cite{Ruan2019}.
-This disconnect makes it difficult to understand why certain code was changed, leading to a loss of valuable information that could be useful when problems arise.
+This disconnect makes it difficult to understand why certain code was changed, resulting in the loss of valuable information that could be useful when problems arise.
 Another important aspect is Requirements Traceability (RT), which refers to the ability to track and follow the life of a requirement across the project lifecycle \cite{gotel1994analysis}.
 RT links are valuable during maintenance because they allow developers to quickly understand the impact of changes, trace defects back to their originating requirements, and ensure that modifications remain consistent with stakeholder needs.
 However, creating and maintaining these links is laborious, as it often requires manual effort to analyze requirements, design artifacts, code, and test cases, and then establish explicit relationships between them.
 Lack of traceability can raise problems in the future of that software project, such as the reduced effect of change impact analysis \cite{aung2020literature}.
 Automated techniques to construct these links would save resources.